-The Fifth Court properly noted that this Court in Olivares "explained that the doctrine of immunity is not 'strictly a cost-saving measure'; instead, the purpose of immunity is to protect the government from 'unforeseen expenditures' that could "hamper government functions' by diverting funds from their allocated purposes."
+The Fifth Court properly noted that this Court in Brown & Gay "explained that the doctrine of immunity is not 'strictly a cost-saving measure'; instead, the purpose of immunity is to protect the government from 'unforeseen expenditures' that could "hamper government functions' by diverting funds from their allocated purposes."
 Nettles, 2017 WL 3097627, at 5.
 The Fifth Court, though, did not take the next logical step: that if there is no danger to the public fisc from unforeseen expenditures, there is no reason to extend immunity to a nongovernmental actor.
-That is precisely what this Court did in Olivares: "We decline to extend sovereign immunity to private contractors based solely on the nature of the contractors' work when the very rationale for the doctrine provides no support for doing so."
-Olivares at 129.
-To prevail on its affirmative defense, then, which requires an extension of sovereign immunity, GTECH must conclusively establish the existence of possible unforeseen expenses.
+That is precisely what this Court did in Brown & Gay: "We decline to extend sovereign immunity to private contractors based solely on the nature of the contractors' work when the very rationale for the doctrine provides no support for doing so."
+Brown & Gay at 129.
+To prevail and establish it is entitled to an extension of sovereign immunity, GTECH must conclusively establish the existence of possible unforeseen expenses.
+GTECH's evidentiary failure means it cannot prevail.
+See, e.g., Redus III, at 5 (citing Miranda, 133 S.W.3d at 228 (This argument by UIW requires many assumptions . . .
+There is nothing in this appellate record to show the "certainty" of this chain of events.).

 GTECH utterly failed to meet its burden.
-The record contains no evidence at all of the risk of unforeseen expenses.
+The record contains no evidence at all-no expert testimony, no statements by public officials, nothing-of the risk of unforeseen expenses.
 Indeed, the record establishes the precise opposite of the risk of unforeseen expenditures.
 GTECH agreed under the Operations Contract and the Printing Contract to indemnify and defend the Texas Lottery Commission in lawsuits arising out of its work, and to maintain insurance, including general liability and errors and omission insurance.
 CR 423, 139.
 If it were the other way around-if the TLC had agreed to indemnify GTECH-then GTECH might have a point.
 But the contract is clear that there is no risk to the public fisc.